Trekking Holidays in Belize on Hiking Trails

 Hiking in Belize

-Most of the maintained trails in Belize are in the jungle, and a competent guide should point out the local plants and their medicinal uses, as well as jungle birds and animals.
-All you need are comfortable clothes – long-sleeve and long-leg, hiking shoes, a water bottle, insect repellent, binoculars (optional but highly recommended), and a camera.
+Most of the maintained trails in Belize are in the jungle, and a competent guide should point out the local plants and their medicinal uses, as well as birds and animals seen along the trail.
+For Belize jungle trekking all you need is comfortable clothing – long-sleeve and long-leg, hiking shoes, a water bottle, insect repellent, binoculars (optional but highly recommended), and a camera.

 Birders will find many opportunities in Belize, and most birding tours incorporate hiking.
 Most jungle lodges in Cayo (the area around the city of San Ignacio) offer birding tours.
-To see a list of our favorite lodges in Cayo, visit our Things to Do in Belize page.
+To see a list of our favorite lodges in Cayo, visit our Belize Things to Do page.

 [photo credit at top of page: Keith Fialcowitz]

 Free Belize Map